 A museum devoted to biology gone wrong

 There aren’t a lot of words that can describe the Musée Dupuytren.
 It surely is one of the strangest museums in Paris and I haven’t seen a similar museum anywhere in the world.
 However, I wouldn’t recommend you to visit if you have a sensitive stomach.
 Here, you can find preserved samples of corpses of conjoined twins, the head of a person that apparently suffered from cyclopedia (one-eye disorder), and hundreds of other exhibits that had different kinds of deformities.
 Do you want to learn more about museums in Paris and discover even more museums that most tourists don’t know about?
-Check out this complete guide of museums in Paris by Insidr, and you will become an expert before you know it.
+Check out this complete guide of museums in Paris and you will become an expert before you know it.

 By the way, if you’re visiting, also check out this list of things you shouldn’t do in Paris.